cgwalters/min-cloud-agent/README.md

 ultra-small bootstrapping stage that one can use to start other management tools.

-At present, it implements a very small subset AWS EC2 metadata API.
+At present, it implements a very small subset of the AWS EC2 metadata API.
 The list of requests implemented is:

 	`/2009-04-04/meta-data/public-keys/0/openssh-key`: Provision a single ssh key to the `root` account